 A nowegian couple and myself hired a boat to sail from Bangkok to a remote Island of KO-SAMET.
 A boat was found with a very young THAI girl as Pilot.

 In the middle of the Ocean a powerful Typhoon ( came to be known as Typhoon Gay ) a violent hurricane came up without warning.
 Clouds gathered, dark sky and powerful winds.
 The ocean turned into a menacingly high waves, tossing and turning the boat from side to side, water flowing into the boat, a panic developed, they were only two life jackets in the boat and the Norwegian couple quickly snatched them.
 I was left hanging to the boat thrown from side to side.
 At this point the young Pilot sitting on high deck struggling with the steering but vey calm and confident, signaled me to come up to the upper deck and sit next to her holding tight to the boat.
 These were tense moments.

 After many tense hours the boat gradually reached the Island but was unable to go up to the shore with heavy winds and the waves still crashing on the boat.
 After several hours of attempt, the very kind Thai people on the Island brought in a barge and a narrow wooden platform with a great struggle up to the boat.
 They helped us three getting on to the barge while the boat from far kept a watch.
-They courageously and with tremendous collective efforts gradually pushed the barge to the shore and we managed to land on the ground.
+Courageously and with tremendous collective efforts, the good people of Ko-Samet gradually pushed the barge to the shore and we managed to land on the ground.

 After the ordeal on the Island calm prevailed.